 # Share a connector

 You can share your connector with other users in the Share tab after you build your custom connector.
-You can share your connector with open or closed source code through the community library or using a link.
+You can share your connector as open-source or closed-source using a link or through the community library.

 # Released versions and shared versions